 Ireland’s burgeoning economy and booming start-up culture means there are countless small businesses competing to build awareness.
-Here’s why PR is a great way for SMEs to get noticed.
+Here’s why PR is a great way for small and medium enterprises (SMEs) to get noticed.

 Whether you are preparing to launch or already up and running, here’s why PR is effective for SMEs.

 PR is an investment in your brand

 For both small and large organisations, the main purpose of public relations is to build relationships.
 Mainly with media but with other influencers too – that will generate positive coverage and awareness for the brand.